allanbunch/mindmark/README.md

 # Hey there!
 Welcome to MindMark! 👋

-Most AI conversations today appear somewhat robotic People trading commands with ChatGPT or Claude instead of having natural conversations.
+Most AI conversations today appear somewhat robotic.
+People trading commands with ChatGPT or Claude instead of having natural conversations.
 But meaningful dialogue is the promise of Conversational AI, right?

 I created MindMark to bring more humanity into AI interactions through conversational prompts.
 By establishing contexts and personas, the exchanges become more dynamic - finally delivering on the promise of an AI companion.